-Brisbane-born, and currently Brisbane-based, Yolande is a descendant of the Bidjara Clan, Central Queensland, and is also of Celtic extraction.
+Brisbane-born, and currently Brisbane-based, Yolande is a proud Bidjara woman (Central Queensland), and is also of Celtic extraction.
 Reconnecting with her traditional homeland and people and digging her feet into Bidjara earth have been pivotal in her journey to learn more about her ancestry and the rich Indigenous cultures within our great country.

 Yolande believes people can achieve what they set their hearts on and that every day can be eye-opening.
 Prior to her life in the performing arts, Yolande achieved scholarly pursuits.
 Being one of the top 500 students to graduate high school in Australia, she received the Australian Students’ Prize of Excellence.
 She then completed her Certificate of Music (Australian Music Examinations Board) in piano performance and her Bachelor of Arts (Dance) at Queensland University of Technology (QUT).
 Yolande has been a Guest Lecturer and Choreographer at QUT and University of New South Wales.
 In 2005, Yolande received the QUT Outstanding Alumni Award for the Creative Industries.